The Classification Office is an independent Crown entity established under the Films, Videos, and Publications Classification Act 1993.

 Advisors in the Information Unit deal with inquiries and complaints from members of the public, and other stakeholders such as the film industry, retailers, libraries and schools.

-The Information Unit is also responsible for maintaining the public and NCEA student website, producing information resources for cinemas and shops, carrying out research, running the Censor for a Day programme, and organising speakers and presentations upon request.
+The Information Unit is also responsible for maintaining this website and the Classification Office's website for media studies students, producing information resources for cinemas and shops, carrying out research, running the Censor for a Day programme, and organising speakers and presentations upon request.

 The Information Unit manages research projects undertaken by the Office, and runs the Office's library.